GetPageSpeed/nginx-extras-docs/docs/lua/session.md

 - password: `<key>`
 - salt: `"encryption:<sid>"`
 - iterations: `<1000|10000|100000|1000000>`
+- pkcs5: `1` (FIPS compliant in our use case, but is needed to disable `SP800-132` based verifications, such as iteration count, see: https://docs.openssl.org/master/man7/provider-kdf/#kdf-parameters)

 Iteration counts are based on `remember_safety` setting (`"Low"`, `"Medium"`, `"High"`, `"Very High"`), if `remember_safety` is set to `"None"`, we will use the HDKF as above.

+*Note:* For backwards compatibility, we disabled the SP800-132 compliance checks on FIPS-mode.
+This checks that the salt length is at least 128 bits, the derived key length is at least 112 bits, and that the iteration count is at least 1000.
+These checks are disabled by default in OpenSSL's default provider, but are enabled by default in the FIPS provider.

 ## Cookie Header Authentication